A Guide to Computational Reproducibility in Signal Processing and Machine Learning: Introduction

-Reproducibility is a growing problem that has been extensively studied among computational researchers and within the signal processing and machine learning research community \cite{stoddenImplementingReproducibleResearch2014,raffStepQuantifyingIndependently2019a}.
-A computational experiment is deemed \emph{reproducible} if the same data and methods are available to replicate quantitative results by any independent researcher, anywhere and at any time, granted they have the required computing power.
-The advancements in signal processing and machine learning have been made possible by an increase in large-scale computational experiments involving powerful computing resources, massive datasets, and a myriad of new libraries and frameworks (such as NumPy \cite{harrisArrayProgrammingNumPy2020}, Scikit-learn \cite{pedregosaScikitlearnMachineLearning2011}, MATLAB Toolboxes~\cite{mathworksMATLAB}, and TensorFlow~\cite{abadiTensorFlowLargeScaleMachine}) that provide a layer of abstraction allowing for rapid implementation of complex algorithms.
-However, with this changing landscape of signal processing and machine learning research come new obstacles and unseen challenges in creating reproducible experiments.
 Computational experiments today often incorporate various scripts for preprocessing data, running algorithms, and plotting results, all while utilizing huge datasets which require computing clusters that often take days or weeks to finish computing with multiple manual interventions needed to successfully produce the desired results.
 This is contrary to the way computational experiments used to be conducted and the way new researchers are introduced to computational resources in the classroom, where they typically use simple and intuitive interactive computing software consisting of a single script that runs locally on one's computer \cite{monajemiMakingMassiveComputational2016}.
-This new paradigm of computational experiments is now requiring the scientific community to rethink how we publicize and share our code to encapsulate all the necessary information about our experiments and make reproducibility possible.
+This new paradigm of computational experiments is now requiring the scientific community to rethink how we publicize and share our code to encapsulate all the necessary information about our experiments and make computational reproducibility practically possible.
 Additionally our extensive dependence on libraries and frameworks leads to brittle codebases that typically only output correct results when executed on the original machine of the researcher.
 Furthermore, the nature of these data-driven experiments often require careful parameter tuning, random number generations, and data preprocessing, all of which are independent from the main finding, such as a new algorithm, being implemented or investigated.